youyanggu/covid19_projections/infections.md

 ---
 layout: default
 title: Infections Tracker
-description: When will each state reach below X infections?
+description: When will each state reach below X COVID-19 infections?
 permalink: /infections/
 ---

-Click on each state to see a detailed graph of the number of infected individuals over time for that state.
+Click on each state to see a detailed graph of the number of COVID-19 infected individuals over time for that state.
+Note that this estimate includes all infected people, not just those that tested positive.
+So this includes asymptomatic and mildly symptomatic individuals as well.

 ## How many infected individuals are present on each date